 iCloud and Automatic Setup

-Since iOS 11.2, Apple has allowed you to use Automatic Setup to move both your iPhone backup and your Apple Watch to a new iPhone without the unpairing-repairing dance.
+Since iOS 11.2, Apple has allowed you to use Automatic Setup to move your iPhone backup and your Apple Watch to a new iPhone without the unpairing-repairing dance.
 But to make sure your Apple Watch and iPhone get moved over properly, I recommend the following:

 - Make sure your watch is up-to-date is by enabling iCloud Health sync